-In this 3rd entry in my Horror Month movie binging, I want to talk about two movies that scream for context.
-By 1975, through consciousness raising, bra burning, and symbolic jettisoning of razor blades, feminists were scaring men.
+I want to talk about two movies that scream for context.
+By 1975, through consciousness raising, bra burning, and symbolic jettisoning of razor blades, feminism was scaring men.
 In 2004, the United States had walked into Iraq under what was later known to be political fabrication, Lance Armstrong won his 6th Tour de France—later known to be the result of illegal doping, and the U.K. banned fox hunting.

 I really enjoyed Stepford ’04.
 Frank Oz added generous doses of comedy.
 Glenn Close and Christopher Walken portray Stepford’s leading citizens, Nicole Kidman’s Joanna is an obsessed, ambitious television producer who has been fired for over-hyping a reality program with mortal consequences, and Matthew Broderick is her ever-suffering husband.
 Both films follow Joanna as she tries to unravel the mysteries of Stepford and unwittingly walks into her own unpleasant destiny.

 Levin’s novel is described as satirical science fiction.
-I read the book, but I don’t remember it well.
-Stepford ’74 has been stripped of satire and mired down in depressive futility.
+I read the book, but I really don’t remember it well.
+Stepford ’74 has been stripped of satire and loaded down with depressive futility.
 The satire has been re-infused into the ’04 film with delightful glee, and a generous dose of black humor.
 Oz also gets to exercise his puppetry chops in the CGI creation of a robot dog.

 Perhaps the real horror is that women can never, ever, be complacent.